jgeller112/cogsci_researchmethod/content/post/Week-11/index.markdown

 ---
 title: 'Week 11 - Introduction to PsychoPy and Pavlovia'
 subtitle: 'Introduction to online data collection'
-summary: This week I talk about the basics of PsychoPy and Pavlovia to help prepare you for working on your projects.
+summary: This week I talk about the basics of PsychoPy and Pavlovia to help prepare groups for working on their projects.

 date: "2018-04-16T00:00:00Z"
 featured: false